spencer-brooks/spencer-brooks.github.io/index.md

 ## Background and Credentials
 - B.A. in Mathematics from Williams College
-- TA for two courses in the Williams Mathematics Department
+- TA for two math courses at Williams College
-- Recipient of the Wyskiel Mathematics Teaching Award given to one graduating senior
+- Wyskiel Mathematics Teaching Award (given to one graduating senior)
 - Graduate of the selective Williams-Exeter Programme at Oxford, with specialization in history and mathematics
 - Hundreds of hours of experience as a high school classroom teacher
 - Over four years of remote teaching and tutoring